temporalio/documentation/docs/go-activities.md

     - Though it is not required, we recommend that the first parameter of an Activity function is of type `context.Context`, in order to allow the Activity to interact with other framework methods.
 - Return values:
     - The function must return an `error` value.
+To mark an Activity as failed, return an error here, instead of `nil`.
     - The result value is optional, and can be either a basic type or a struct (must be serializable).

 There's no hard limit on what you can pass into or return from an Activity function, but keep in mind that all parameters and return values are recorded in the execution history.
 A large execution history can adversely impact the performance of your Workflows as the entire history is transferred to your workers with every event processed.
 No other limitations on Activity functions exist; you are free to use idiomatic loggers and metrics controllers, and the standard Go concurrency constructs.

 #### Heart Beating

 For long-running Activities, Temporal provides an API for the Activity code to report both liveness and